Congressional District # 07

-WPSC completed a RI under EPA oversight in 2011.
+After signing the 2006 AOC, WPSC completed additional investigations of residual site contaminant levels in 2011.
 EPA approved the RI/FS report in May 2012 and, in June 2012, EPA announced a proposed cleanup plan and opened a public comment period.
 The proposal called for the placement of institutional controls on contaminated soil and groundwater areas, monitoring the natural attenuation of the groundwater contaminant plume, dredging the contaminated sediment from the river, and covering the contaminated sediment in the pond.
-EPA signed a Record of Decision selecting this remedy in September 2012 and, in May 2013, EPA issued an AOC to WPSC to complete the remedial design.
-WPSC plans to complete the remedial design work by fall 2014.
+EPA signed a Record of Decision selecting this remedy in September 2012.

 ContactsRemedial Project Manager, U.S. EPA